movementlabsxyz/movement/docs/movement-node-experimental/l-monninger/open-network/README.md

 If you encounter an error reported by the `setup` service for a reject bucket connection, ensure that you are able to access the bucket manually by getting objects via the AWS CLI.

 ### Invalid Aptos State Error
 If you encounter an error reported by the `setup` service for an invalid Aptos state, this likely because the sync has fetched state into an invalid location relative to your Docker Compose application.
 An Aptos state error will likely be the first one reported.
-However, it most likely indicates a corruption of all state Perform a hierarchy of checks:
+However, it most likely indicates a corruption of all state.
+Perform a hierarchy of checks:
 1. Does the directory indicated by the `DOT_MOVEMENT_PATH` contain folders for `maptos`, `maptos-storage`, and `suzuka-da-db`?
 2. Does each of these folders have successfully unarchived files?
 There should be no archives in these folders.
 3. Is the host volume mounted correctly?
 Check the `volumes` section of your Docker Compose file.